 They show up in cartoons, video games, and all over the internet.
 And we leave our children with the impression that it’s normal to go to extremes to alter their appearance.
 While we are all really beautiful people the way we were made.

 It is said that “beauty is in the eye of the beholder.”
-Do we really want our children growing up with the kind of pressures that modern-day technology is adding to be considered young and beautiful?
+Do we really want our children to grow up with the kind of pressures that modern-day technology is adding to be considered young and beautiful?

 And while that small clip was enough in my book to ruin the show, there are a few other issues.
-The storyline is absolutely terrible.
+Mainly, the storyline is absolutely terrible.
 Lefou comes out clean as roses (and then some), playing the hero of the story.
-Have you ever seen any of the offspring Beauty and the Beast cartoons?
-This is worse.

 - Disney’s Pop Century Review